 Lao-tse (Tao Te Ching, chapter 50, para.
 4):

-But I have heard that he who is skil ful in managing the life entrusted to him for a time travels on the land without having to shun rhinoceros or tiger, and enters a host without having to avoid buff coat or sharp weapon.
+“But I have heard that he who is skilful in managing the life entrusted to him for a time travels on the land without having to shun rhinoceros or tiger, and enters a host without having to avoid buff coat or sharp weapon.
 The rhinoceros finds no place in him into which to thrust its horn, nor the tiger a place in which to fix its claws, nor the weapon a place to admit its point.
+And for what reason?
+Because there is in him no place of death.”

 Battles between rhinos and elephants were a popular spectacle for centuries, adding to the pomp and ceremony of gladiatorial games.
-The procurement and exchange of exotic animals has been traced back to both the Egyptians (2,500 B.C. ) and the Greeks (seventh century B.C. ), and increased significantly during Roman times where animals were used for blood sport in the Amphitheater games from 186 B.C. to the last games in 523 A.D.
-Cassius Dio’s Roman History describes games in the Circus wherein
+The procurement and exchange of exotic animals has been traced back to both the Egyptians (2500 BC ) and the Greeks (seventh century BC ), and increased significantly during Roman times where animals were used for blood sport in the Amphitheater games from 186 BC to the last games in 523 AD Cassius Dio’s Roman History describes games in the Circus wherein

-‘an elephant overcame a rhinoceros’.
+an elephant overcame a rhinoceros.

-Inscription Content: Lettered below the image ‘A true representation of the two great Masterpieces of Nature, the Elephant, and the Rhinoceros, drawne after the life, lately brought over from the east Indies to London, the like never seen before in England, the manner how they fight being mortall Enemyes one to another: both of them of prodigious strength, though it is their nature not to be easily moved to anger.’ and ‘F. Barlow 1685 Jan Griffier
+“A true representation of the two great Masterpieces of Nature, the Elephant, and the Rhinoceros, drawne after the life, lately brought over from the east Indies to London, the like never seen before in England, the manner how they fight being mortall Enemyes one to another: both of them of prodigious strength, though it is their nature not to be easily moved to anger.” [sic]

 In his account of Lucknow, Abdul Halim Sharar (1860 – 1926) states that at the time of Nasir ud Din Haidar there were fifteen or twenty fighting rhinoceroses kept at Chand Ganj.
+Further, at the time of King Ghazi ud Din Haidar, some rhinoceroses, besides being made to fight, were supposedly so pacified that they were harnessed to carts and mounted by riders.

 Rookmaaker, Vigne and Martin provide commentary on rhinoceros fights in India in considerable detail.
 An account of Mogul Emperor Shah Jahan (1627–1658) states that the ruler would

-‘witness contests between elephants and other wild animals, such as lions, tigers, abbadas or rhinoceros, and wild buffalos’.
+witness contests between elephants and other wild animals, such as lions, tigers, badass or rhinoceros, and wild buffaloes.

 The authors elaborate on the description of Nasir ud Din Haidar, adding that the rhinos were prepared for battle by ingesting stimulants and that rhino–rhino fights were a regular pastime in the 1820s.
-They also refer to two later incidents in Baroda in 1864 and 1875.
+They also refer to two later incidents in Baroda (Vadadora) in 1864 and 1875.

-The first was recounted by the French traveller Rousselet in his 1877 book entitled L’Inde des Rajahs, including a particularly detailed description of a typical fight where opposing rhinos were chained at opposite end of the arena with their horns painted either black or red to aid spectators in distinguishing between the opponents.
+The first was recounted by the French traveller Rousselet in his 1877 book entitled “L’Inde des Rajahs”, including a particularly detailed description of a typical fight where opposing rhinos were chained at opposite end of the arena with their horns painted either black or red to aid spectators in distinguishing between the opponents.

 In the second, in November 1875, the Rajah was entertaining the Prince of Wales when the rhinos withdrew from combat after a few passes and could not be convinced to continue even when attendants proceeded to throw cold buckets of water onto the competitors and thrust at them with lances.

-The Rhinoceros is not a fighter, it is rather a loner. it’s skin possesses rivet-like tubercles and is folded at various places giving the appearance as if the animal is wearing armor.
 The more enigmatic the animal is the more myths are associated with it.
 It is said that rhinos are bulletproof.
 In a ridiculous case of rhino hunting in Assam, the hunter claimed that he shot at the rhino only to verify if it was really bulletproof as he had been told!

-Edward Pritchard Gee recounts an ancient Indian myth that explains the ‘armour plating’ of the rhino.
+Edward Pritchard Gee recounts an ancient Indian myth that explains the “armour plating” of the rhino.

-I t is said that, once, Lord Krishna decided to use rhinos in place of elephants in battle.
-However, when the creature, all covered in armour for battle, was brought in, it was found to be too stupid to obey commands.
+It is said that, once, Lord Krishna decided to use rhinos in place of elephants in battle.
+However, when the creature, all covered in armour for battle, was brought in, it was found to not obey commands.
+Therefore, it was sent back to the forest.
+Unfortunately, they forgot to take off its armour – and so it remains until this day.

-It was also this species of rhino that inspired the English writer Rudyard Kipling to write How the Rhinoceros got his Skin (1902).
+It was also this species of rhino that inspired the English writer Rudyard Kipling to write “How the Rhinoceros got his Skin”, in 1902.
 Therein, a Parsee man rubs cake crumbs into a rhino’s skin, causing it to itch and scrape itself up against a palm tree, creating the vast folds of skin it bears today.

 The skin of the Rhino is thick but extremely sensitive to heat and sunburn.
 This is one of the reasons why the rhinos we are seeing wallowing in the river to cool off and prevent their skin from sunburns.
-Other reasons being ectoparasite prevention, changing taste with aquatic plants in the menu and salt licks in certain cases.
+Other reasons being parasite prevention, changing taste with aquatic plants in the menu and salt licks in certain cases.
 Watching the birds cleaning the Rhinoceros skin is a pleasure and a feast for our eyes.

-“The rhino is a homely beast,”
+The rhino is a homely beast,

-“For human eyes he’s not a feast.”
+For human eyes he’s not a feast.

 Ogden Nash wrote in his famous ode to the ‘prepoceros’ beast.
-We beg to differ with the master of pun poems and also with British naturalist Charles Hose, speaking of the Sumatran Rhinoceros he described ‘the beast’ in 1929 as
+We beg to differ with the master of pun poems and also with British naturalist Charles Hose, speaking of the Sumatran Rhinoceros he described ‘the beast’ in 1929 as the most grotesque of his kind.

 The rhino’s armour- plated mystique has captivated artists and poets alike throughout centuries as well as it’s horn.

-Which kind of animal is meant on the seals?
 The body is clearly bovine, but the neck is too long, and the head too narrow.
 And what are those strange lines on the shoulder and the neck?
-Perhaps the people of the Indus valley, had seen the Elasmotherium [extinct forefather of the Rhinoceros] along the rivers… or the civilization of Harappa and Mohen- jodaro, have depict a Black Buck, a Tibetan Antelope, a Nilgal or an Aurochs?
-But it could very well be also representation of what was already a mythological animal –a Unicorn.
+Perhaps the people of the Indus valley, had seen the Elasmotherium [extinct forefather of the Rhinoceros] along the rivers… or the civilization of Harappa and Mohenjo-daro, have depict a Black Buck, a Tibetan Antelope, a Nilgal or an Aurochs?
+It could very well be also representation of what was already a mythological animal – the Unicorn.

 THE UNICORN

-The unicorn has always been viewed by cultures in Europe, West Asia, and even China and Japan as a mythical animal or at least something that is fantastic and rare.
-The earliest representation of a unicorn is found on seals and sealings from sites in the northern Indus region, dated to ~ 2600 B.C.
-This motif is not reported from any other contemporaneous civilization and appears to be unique to the Indus region.
-The unicorn motif continued to be used throughout the greater Indus region for over 700 years and disappeared along with Indus script and other diagnostic elements of Indus ideology and bureaucracy ~ 1900 B.C.
-The discovery of one-horned animal motifs on seals and one-horned animal figurines in terracotta has been the source of typological and terminological controversy.
+The unicorn has always been viewed by cultures in Europe, West Asia, and China and Japan as a mythical animal or at least something that is fantastic and rare.
+Probably the earliest representation of a unicorn is found on seals and sealings from sites in the northern Indus region (Harappa and Mohenjo-daro), dated to ~ 2600 BC This motif is not reported from any other contemporaneous civilization and appears to be unique to the Indus region.

 The Indian Rhinoceros (Rhinoceros unicornis) also referred to as the ‘Greater-One Horned Rhino’ is native to India, China and Nepal and regionally extinct in China, Bangladesh and Bhutan.
-Rhino means “nose” in Greek, and ceros is “of horn” and Latin “unus” meaning single and “cornu” meaning horn.
+Rhino means “nose” in Greek, and “ceros” is “of horn” and Latin “unus” meaning single and “cornu” meaning horn.
 However, it is not a real ” horn” and not actually attached to the skull, but is composed of keratin, like our hair or fingernails.

 Historical accounts